Ramakrishnan24689/agent-api-pcf/README.md

 - Bind output properties to fields that should receive AI recommendations

 ---

-*Reference implementation showcasing Agent APIs in PCF for next-generation PowerApps with Copilot Studio integration.*
+## Disclaimer

+**This repository is a reference implementation only.** The sole purpose of this project is to demonstrate how to use Agent APIs in Model-Driven Apps forms via PCF controls.
+This code is provided as-is for educational and demonstration purposes and should not be used in production environments without proper testing, security review, and customization for your specific requirements.